Ryan Boot

-He turned professional at Port Vale in April 2013 and played on loan at Worcester City, Norton United, Newcastle Town, and Macclesfield Town.
-He signed with Solihull Moors in July 2018 and played every league game in his three seasons at the club, winning the club's Supporters' Player of the Season award for the 2020–21 campaign.
+Boot turned professional at Port Vale in April 2013.
+He played on loan at Worcester City, Norton United, Newcastle Town, and Macclesfield Town.
+He signed with Solihull Moors in July 2018 and played 225 league and cup games in his five seasons, winning the club's Supporters' Player of the Season award for the 2020–21 campaign.
+He signed with Chesterfield in August 2023 and was the club's back-up goalkeeper as they won the National League title at the end of the 2023–24 season.

 Club career

 Port Vale

 Boot attended the Academy at Stoke City before he was released in 2010, at which point he joined the Port Vale youth system.
 He signed a two-year professional contract with the club in April 2013.
 He had a trial at Premier League club Fulham in October 2013.
 He joined Conference North club Worcester City on loan in November 2013 and played four games.
 He was recalled from his loan in March 2014 due to an injury to Chris Neal.
-He played a number of friendly games in outfield positions for Vale in the 2014–15 pre-season as Sam Johnson and Chris Neal battled for the starting position in goal.
+He played several friendly games in outfield positions for Vale in the 2014–15 pre-season as Sam Johnson and Chris Neal battled for the starting position in goal.

 He was loaned out to Norton United of the Northern Premier League Division One South in August 2014.
 The following month he was loaned out to Newcastle Town, also in the Northern Premier League Division One South.
 He returned on loan to Worcester City in February 2015 until the end of the 2014–15 season.
 He signed a new two-year contract with Port Vale in June 2015.
 On 9 September 2016, he returned to Worcester City for a third loan spell.
 He played two games in the following four days, keeping clean sheets on both occasions.
 Having kept six clean sheets in ten games for Worcester, and then went on to join National League club Macclesfield Town on loan on 11 November.
 He played two FA Trophy games for the "Silkmen".
 He returned to Port Vale and made his EFL League One debut for the "Valiants" on 20 January, in a 2–2 draw with Bury at Vale Park.
 He did not feature again in the 2016–17 relegation campaign, but was offered a new one-year contract by manager Michael Brown in May 2017.